 You know that irresistible urge to slather oVertone all over your head immediately when it arrives in the post?
 Don’t give in.
 Seriously.
 Take a few extra minutes to try a little thing we call a strand test – it’s essential for avoiding color science mistakes, and it’s so easy you’d be crazy not to do it.

-Start with clean, dry hair.
+Start with clean, dry hair for our Coloring and Daily Conditioners.
+We recommend starting with wet hair for our Toning Conditioners.
 Make sure your hair is free of hairsprays, oils, and other products.
 This will make sure your hair is able to soak up as much color as possible without other products or chemicals blocking it.

 Grab a small piece of hair from an inconspicuous area and section it off from the rest – you can use a clip or an elastic to get the rest of your hair out of the way.
 Remember, oVertone deposits color wherever you apply it, so make sure your test strand is safely away from the rest of your hair.

 Apply the conditioner to your hair.
 Start as close to the root of your hair as you can, and pull the conditioner through the rest of the strand.
 This will make sure you get an even application.
 Make sure the hair is completely saturated and covered in conditioner.